-Technology of fluid milk: filtration/clarification, standardization, pasteurization (LTLT, HTST), sterilization, homogenization, UHT processing, aseptic packaging, storage and distribution Unit II
+Technology of fluid milk: filtration/clarification, standardization, pasteurization (LTLT, HTST),

 Technology of recombined and reconstituted milk: composition, process of manufacture, defects

 Technology of condensed and evaporated milk: composition, process of manufacture, defects (their causes and prevention).

 Technology of milk powders (WMP, SMP): composition, process of manufacture, defects (their causes and prevention), instantization of milk powder.